TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 - The skill is written *JavaScript* (there is no need for any prior knowledge in JS) and packaged with *Node Package Manager*, you will need to download and configure *Node JS* on your computer in order to compile the package.

 #### Configuring Node JS
-Download and install [Node JS] (which includes npm) for windows from [here](https://nodejs.org/en/download/), after installing, open the start menu and search for *Edit the system environment variables*, open it and click the *Enviornment Variables...* button at the bottom.</br>
+Download and install [Node JS](which includes npm) for windows from [here](https://nodejs.org/en/download/), after installing, open the start menu and search for *Edit the system environment variables*, open it and click the *Enviornment Variables...* button at the bottom.</br>
 Locate the *Path* variable and add a new entry with the path of your Node JS installations, (for example - C:\Program Files\nodejs\).</br>
 To check you installation, Open Command Prompt (cmd) from the start menu and type *npm -where* your npm version and path will be displayed.</br>
 ### Configuring the skill